gordicaleksa/slovenian-llm-eval/README.md

 print(value_translated)
 ```

-# Running translation of evals from English into Serbian
+# Running translation of evals from English into Slovenian

 Follow these instructions (see below for more details):
 1. Create a Python env for this project